 Who is involved in this project?

-Mr Ben Ollivere - Clinical Associate Professor and Honorary Consultant Trauma Surgeon
+Prof Ben Ollivere - Clinical Associate Professor and Honorary Consultant Trauma Surgeon

-Dr Ana Valdes, Associate Professor, School of Medicine, University of Nottingham
+Prof Ana Valdes, Associate Professor, School of Medicine, University of Nottingham

 Prof Guruprasad Aithal, Professor of Hepatology, NIHR Nottingham Biomedical Research Centre.